 Carlos A. Ball

-Professor Ball is currently writing a book, to be published by Oxford University Press, on the role that child welfare considerations have played, and should play, in constitutional and policy debates over same-sex marriage.
-He has written the following books: The Right to be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, 2012); From the Closet to the Courtroom: Five LGBT Rights Cases That Have Changed Our Nation (Beacon, 2010); and The Morality of Gay Rights: An Exploration in Political Philosophy (Routledge, 2003).
-In addition, he is a co-editor of Cases and Materials on Sexual Orientation and the Law (West, 2011).
+Professor Ball’s latest book, Same-Sex Marriage and Children: A Tale of History, Social Science, and Law, was published by the Oxford University Press in June 2014.
+Professor Ball is also the author of The Right to be Parents: LGBT Families and the Transformation of Parenthood (NYU Press, 2012); From the Closet to the Courtroom: Five LGBT Rights Cases That Have Changed Our Nation (Beacon, 2010); and The Morality of Gay Rights: An Exploration in Political Philosophy (Routledge, 2003).
+In addition, he is a co-editor of Cases and Materials on Sexual Orientation and the Law (West, 5th edition, 2014).

 Professor Ball is a frequent speaker at conferences and symposia.
 In the last few years, he has presented papers at the annual meetings of the Association of American Law Schools, Law and Society, the American Philosophical Association, and the American Political Science Association.
 During that time, he has also presented his scholarship at the Colorado, Columbia, Emory, Fordham, Harvard, Georgetown, Minnesota, NYU, UCLA, Virginia, and William & Mary law schools, among others.